genestack/user-tutorials/source/tutorials/Getting_started/getting-started-with-genestack-platform.rst

 |user management|

-If you click on  "Manage Users" you will go to the user management screen.
+If you click on  **Manage Users** you will go to the user management screen.
 Every user in Genestack Platform belongs to an organisation.
 When you signed up to use Genestack via the sign up dialog, we created a new organisation for you, and you have automatically become its first user